I get it:

 Scratching things like marathons and 200-mile relay races off my bucket list without blowing out a knee; and

-Training a slew of badass women (and a handful of super cool dudes) … it’s this:
+Training a slew of amazing women (and a handful of super cool dudes) … it’s this:

 If fitness feels like a bitch right now, “lazy” isn’t the reason, and “just push through it” isn’t the answer; what you really need is to focus on the muscles you’re working instead of the calories you’re burning.